First of all, before talking about Karaoke that is today’s topic, let’s listen to “My Way” sung by Elvis Presley, shall we?

-“Karaoke”, well, when it comes to having fun, you sure agree that you can’t beat it, right?
+Well, speaking of it, when it comes to having fun, you sure agree that you can’t beat it, right?

-That’s because even whenever and/or wherever you are in a melancholy mood causing from stresses from work or after quarrel with your girl or boy friend or your spouse, or contrariwise when you are in a happy time, no one dispute that Karaoke is best.
+That’s because even whenever and/or wherever you are in a melancholy mood causing from stresses from work or after quarrel with your girl or boy friend or your spouse, or contrariwise when you are in a happy time, no one dispute that singing is best.

 What’s Karaoke?

 Prerecorded musical accompaniment, usually on compact or laser disc.
-An essential part of one of the most popular leisure-time activities in Japan: the singing of songs backed by karaoke musical accompaniment at bars and pubs, at parties, or at home.
+An essential part of one of the most popular leisure-time activities in Japan: the singing of songs backed by musical accompaniment at bars and pubs, at parties, or at home.

 Karaoke (you pronounce “kæriˈoʊki” but we Japanese pronounce “kaɾaꜜoke”) comes from a portmanteau of the words “kara” means “empty” and “ōke” means “orchestra”.